ibm-cloud-docs/discovery/getting-started-query.md

 1. Under **Search for Documents**, click **Use the {{site.data.keyword.discoveryshort}} Query Language**, then:
     -  Click the **Field** drop-down and choose `enriched_text.concepts.text`, for the **Operator** choose `contains`, then enter the **Value** of `world wide web`.

-       The query `enriched_text.concepts.text:world wide web` will return all documents that include the concept of `world wide web`, and those documents will be ranked in order of relevance.
+       The query `enriched_text.concepts.text:"world wide web"` will return all documents that include the concept of `world wide web`, and those documents will be ranked in order of relevance.

 1. Click **More options**, then **Fields to return** and choose **Specify**.
 Select `text`.
 This will limit the response to the text of the relevant articles and exclude everything else.